magento/devdocs/guides/v2.2/cloud/project/project-conf-files_services.md

 {% include cloud/note-pro-using-yaml-support.md %}

 The deploy script uses the configuration files in the `.magento` directory to provision the environment with the configured services.
 A service becomes available to your application if it is included in the `relationships` property of the `.magento.app.yaml` file.
-The `services.yaml` file contains the service name, type, and disk values.
+The `services.yaml` file contains the service _name_, _type_, and _disk_ values.
 Changing a service configuration causes a deployment to provision the environment with the updated services.

 This affects the following environments: